hritiksauw199/Human-to-Cartoon-using-CycleGAN/README.md

 In our project, we leverage CycleGAN to seamlessly translate input images into their artistic representations while maintaining essential features.
 This approach enables us to generate high-quality, visually appealing transformations that stay true to the original content.

 ---
+## 📌 Our Approach
+In our approach, we modified the CycleGAN architecture to enhance training speed and reduce memory usage, while maintaining output quality.<br>

+### Key differences include:
+Residual Blocks: Reduced the number of residual blocks in the generator from 6 to 4 to simplify the model and speed up training.<br>

+Learning Rate Scheduler: Omitted the learning rate scheduler from the original design to streamline the model.<br>

+Mixed-Precision Training: Incorporated gradient scaling with mixed-precision training to improve efficiency, reduce memory usage, and handle larger models or datasets without exceeding GPU capacity.<br>

+---
 ## 📌 Dataset

 This project uses two datasets: